nikolis/mehungry_umbrella/README.md

 3. mix ecto.migrate
 4. mix run apps/mehungry/priv/repo/seeds.exs

-After this the test should be running properly
+After this the test for the parser should be running properly